 “This is psychological slavery, and that has created a new culture of fear in our country that has completely replaced our culture of free speech in America,” he said in the video.

 His campaign has so far centered on culture wars: He told former Fox News host Tucker Carlson after jumping into the race that his top priorities include ending affirmative action, achieving “complete decoupling” from China, reenvisioning US immigration policy based on “merit,” and using the American military to combat drug cartels in Central America.
+He’s also railed against the administrative state on the trail, promising to shrink the federal government’s civilian workforce by 75 percent — getting rid of 2.2 million federal jobs — by the end of his first term, if elected.

 While well-known in conservative circles, Ramaswamy would need to find a way to pivot his message to make it more appealing to independents and moderates in a general election.

 First, though, he faces rivals with far greater platforms, name recognition, donor networks, and war chests — many of whom arguably pioneered his brand of politics.
-Even if Trump were to somehow implode, Ramaswamy would still likely face an uphill climb to the nomination.
+Even if Trump were to somehow implode, Ramaswamy would still face an uphill climb to the nomination.

 The prominent Trump critics